Genaimarees/Python-files/README.md

-Daily python files are uploader basic program will daily upload
+Daily python files are uploader,
-Testing full flow
-N8n commit changes
-hi everyone
+🐍 Python Commit by marees: Refactored ETL pipeline to improve performance